qyang-confluent/ccloud-workshops/series-getting-started-with-cc/workshop-connectors/README.md

 Welcome to "Seamlessly Connect Sources and Sinks to Confluent Cloud with Kafka Connect"!
 In this workshop, you will learn how to connect your external systems to Confluent Cloud using Connectors.
 Confluent offers 180+ pre-built connectors for you to start using today with no coding or developing required.
 To view the complete list of connectors from Confluent, please see [Confluent Hub](https://www.confluent.io/hub/).

-If you attended the first workshop in our series, "Getting Started with Confluent", you walked through how to apply your *Data in Motion* use case to the world of event streaming with Confluent Cloud.

 Now, you'll cover what to do when you have other systems you want to pull data from or push data to.
 This can be anything from a database or data warehouse to object storage or a software application.
 You can easily connect these systems to Confluent Cloud using one of the pre-built connectors.